zjusbo/c8/README.md

-Quick Guide of c8c Compiler
+A Quick Guide for c8c Compiler
 ==================
 This is a quick guide of c8c compiler.
 It would help you to get start with it.